 Student piano requirement: Acoustic piano (preferred) or 88-key digital piano with stand and bench

 Practice requirement: 30 minutes a day, five days a week

 |Time to Begin Weekly Class||Tuesdays at 4:30 p.m.||Beginners (primer method)|

 |Time to Begin Weekly Class||Wednesdays at 4:30 p.m.||Beginners (primer method)|

-Private lessons can be scheduled at 4:00 p.m. (prior to group class), 5:15 p.m. (after group class), and may be available on an alternate day of the week.
+Private lessons may be available at 4:00 p.m. (prior to group class), 5:15 p.m. (after group class), and will be scheduled in consultation with the private instructor.
 Classes will be enrolled on a first come, first serve, basis.

-During weekly group lessons, the children explore new concepts together, perform music, and participate in activities designed to increase abilities in music fundamentals.
-This includes the study of rhythm, pitch, music reading, listening skills, and music theory.
+During weekly group lessons, the children explore new concepts together, perform music and participate in activities designed to increase abilities in music fundamentals.
+This includes the study of rhythm, pitch, music reading, listening skills and music theory.
 During weekly private lessons, students explore technique and repertoire.
-Students receive weekly practice assignments, which may be augmented through online videos.